Breaking News

 About Us

 SCOTUSblog is devoted to covering the U.S. Supreme Court comprehensively, without bias and according to the highest journalistic and legal ethical standards.
-The blog is provided as a public service.
+The site is provided as a public service.

-The blog generally reports on every major merits case before the court at least three times: before argument, after argument and after the decision.
-The blog notes all of the paid cert petitions that raise a legal question we believe may interest the justices; we give additional coverage to particularly significant petitions.
+SCOTUSblog generally reports on major merits cases before the court at least three times: before argument, after argument, and after the decision.
+We note all of the paid cert petitions that raise a legal question we believe may interest the justices; we give additional coverage to particularly significant petitions and emergency applications.
 For the merits cases and the petitions we cover, we provide access to all the briefs.

-Many of the blog’s posts go beyond coverage of individual cases.
-We regularly publish broader analytical pieces.
-The blog carries significant coverage and analysis of nominations to the court.
-Various special projects, such as our 2019-20 Courtroom Access project, may span several weeks.
-Significant books related to the court are the subject of our Book reviews/Ask the author series.
-A calendar lists dates for activity at the court and programs relating to it.
+Beyond the court’s docket, we provide significant coverage and analysis of nominations to the court, special projects, such as our 2019-20 Courtroom Access project, and coverage of the justices’ financial disclosures.
+Significant books related to the court are covered in our Book reviews/Ask the author series.
+We maintain a calendar of the court’s schedule.
 We also regularly publish statistics relating to the court’s term.

-All of the material we collect and publish is easily accessible on the blog.
+We are committed to ensuring that all the material we collect and publish is easily accessible on our site.
 If your work is featured on SCOTUSblog, please let us know if we have accidentally failed to credit you.
 We will correct the error immediately.

 Editorial Staff